EduardaBorgesD/EduardaBorgesD.github.io/README.md

 # dissertacao
-A Case Study in Playful Illustration
+A Case Study in Playful Illustration.